 St. Mary’s Church in Inistioge is a church in the center of the village.
 Part of this comes from the remains of an Augustinian monastery from the 13th century.
 The ruins of a 14th-century merchant’s house overlook a tree-lined square.
 With a small park where you can sit and admire the surroundings.
 On the rock above the river are the remains of the Norman mottos and Bailey Castle.

 And when you get tired of hiking and sightseeing.
-You can stop, eat and drink in one of the restaurants / cafes.
-Including Circle of Friends, The Otter Bar, Old Schoolhouse Cafe.
+You can stop, eat and drink in one of the restaurants/cafes.
+Including Circle of Friends, The Otter Bar, and Old Schoolhouse Cafe.
 Also in one of the atmospheric pubs The Woodstock Arms, Lenihan’s and O’Donnell’s.

 A walking tour of the village will take around 40 minutes, or maybe an hour without rushing.

 I stopped for a coffee and scone at Circle of Friends.
 This cafe is named after the movie Circle of Friends.
 It is a cafe by day and a bakery by night.
-They serving home-cooked food in cozy dining rooms in a charming old house.
+They serve home-cooked food in cozy dining rooms in a charming old house.